wp-plugins/catablog/readme.txt

 Go to http://catablog.illproductions.com, it is a place to learn and share more about your experiences with CataBlog.

 == Changelog ==

+= 0.9.0 =
+* New: Controls of the HTML code rendered by CataBlog.
+* New: View templates for general catalogs, galleries and PayPal shopping carts.
+* New: Edit item form has been redesigned into a friendlier form.
+* Fix: Various tweaks and updates to the admin panel interfaces.

 = 0.8.9 =
 * Fix: Lightbox is now much prettier and has keyboard left and right arrow support.